tsnguyenducphuong/media-agency/README.md

 **Or deploy using gcloud:**

 Update the GOOGLE_API_KEY inside the envvariables.yaml file with your API KEY.
+Also update the AGENT_URL to the A2A Server URL (looks like: ).
+Notes: set AGENT_URL:localhost if you run the [A2A Product Description Server](https://github.com/tsnguyenducphuong/product_description_a2a_server) locally.

 ```bash